front-end-foundations/session3/1-sushi/readme.md

 }
 ```

-Uncomment `display: none` so the map stays hidden.
+Uncomment `display: none` so the map stays hidden after formatting.

 Add a new rule to the css: